c18301026/GE2_Assignment/README.md

 - Creating all the 3D low poly models using Blender.
 - Syncing up the scene audio with the time stamps.

+# If I had more time...
+I would have recreated the events that happened after the Borg sphere was released, i.e., the second half of the [source video]((https://www.youtube.com/watch?v=D7KCb-O20Fg)).

 # Models
 ## Enterprise
 ![enterprise model in blender](BlenderImages/Enterprise.png)